12 Steps Recovery from addiction has been described as a ‘voluntarily maintained lifestyle characterised by sobriety, personal health and citizenship’

 12 STEPS 5: Talking to another person about the inventory established in step 4 is helpful in a number of ways.
 It helps to establish a sense of common humanity, to put events into perspective and to invite an opportunity for council.
 Addiction is characterised by dysfunctional thinking and behaviour, associated with shame and a sense of isolation.
 Talking to another (recovered) addict, discovering that one is not alone, is cathartic, reduces feelings of isolation, fosters self-acceptance and opens the door to healing.

 It engenders a sense that one can be forgiven and can forgive.
-It creates a sense of humility, honesty and willingness to change without descending into selfpity.5 Although there is no substitute for one addict talking to another, other appropriate people who may be helpful in step 5 include addiction counsellors, healthcare professionals, friends, family members and religious advisors.
+It creates a sense of humility, honesty and willingness to change without descending into self-pity .5 Although there is no substitute for one addict talking to another, other appropriate people who may be helpful in step 5 include addiction counsellors, healthcare professionals, friends, family members and religious advisors.

-12 STEPS 8 & 9: Active addiction is characterised by behaviours that are self-centered and dishonest.
+12 STEPS 8 & 9: Active addiction is characterised by behaviours that are self-centred and dishonest.
 Almost inevitably during that time others are maltreated, harmed or compromised in various ways.
 By carefully reviewing where their behaviour may have caused harm to others or society and, where possible making amends for that, the alcoholic is able to free themself from associated guilt and shame and pre-empt or avoid repercussions of past activities that may adversely affect their life in future and compromise efforts at sobriety.

 Decisions about who to approach, how to approach them and how it may be possible to make amends should be objective and carefully considered.
 Consequently, discussion with appropriate counsellors is encouraged before approaching others.